ddo/oauth-1.0a/README.md

 });
 ```

-Or if you want to send OAuth data as header
+Or if you want to send OAuth data in request's header

 ```js
 request({